Coarse median algebras: The intrinsic geometry of coarse median spaces and their intervals

-\begin{rem} To simplify notations, when we consider different coarse interval structures on different spaces, we will use $[\cdot,\cdot]$ to denote intervals in both spaces, since the points tell us what space we are focusing on.
-When we consider different coarse interval structures on the same space, we will use some index to tell the difference.
-For example, if $\I,\I'$ are two different coarse interval structures on $X$, we use $[\cdot,\cdot],[\cdot,\cdot]'$ to denote the intervals, respectively. \end{rem}

-Recall that a coarse median is always uniformly close to another coarse median satisfying axioms (M1) and (M2).
-Similarly, we will show that a coarse interval structure is always ``close" to another satisfying (I1)$\sim$(I3) in the following sense. \begin{defn} Let $(X,d)$ be a metric space and $\I,\I'$ be two coarse interval structures on it.
-Say they are \emph{uniformly close}, if there exists a constant $C>0$ such that $d_H([x,y],[x,y]')\leqslant C$ for any $x,y\in X$. \end{defn}
+Recall that every coarse median is uniformly close to some coarse median satisfying axioms (M1) and (M2).
+Similarly we will show that a coarse interval structure is always ``close" to another satisfying (I1)$\sim$(I3) in the following sense. \begin{defn} Let $(X,d, [\cdot, \cdot])$ and $(X,d, [\cdot, \cdot]')$ be coarse interval structures.
+We say they are \emph{uniformly close} if there exists a constant $C>0$ such that $d_H([x,y],[x,y]')\leqslant C$ for any $x,y\in X$. \end{defn}